the-mast/devops/ci/README.md

 ## Secrets

 Secrets are held in _env.sh_ and encrypted via [git-crypt](https://www.agwa.name/projects/git-crypt/).
 The key to unlock this repo is held in the team vault, along with the default SSH private key (the one loaded on CloudAfrica).

+Secrets for DroneCI are also stored in env.sh

 ## GitHub Integration

 Remember to update the callback URL for OAuth Applications in GitHub organisation's [settings](https://github.com/organizations/the-mast/settings/applications/476918).